 Our cable granulation plant on site offers a unique service to many generic scrap metal merchants.
-The capability to process a variety of Copper cables of various diameters and makeup, puts J Blackburn & Sons Ltd in an advantageous position to give a premium rate to Merchants, Businesses and door trade alike.
+The capability to process a variety of Copper cables of various diameters and makeup, puts J Blackburn & Sons Ltd in an advantageous position to give a premium rate to Merchants, Businesses and contract work.

 The process of cable granulation.

 Cable of all variants are pre-sorted to a specification to the customers needs.
 All attachments and contaminants are removed to enable the quality of the end product is to foundry standards.
-Cable is fed into a Wagner 30 pre-shredder, which breaks the material into small pieces.
-The material is then dropped into a hopper with an attached overband magnet to remove any ferrous metal.
-The goods are then fed into the main granulation unit, in which 24 blades break the material into small granules, to which the material is sent to the table to which the final process of separation occurs, the shaker table then divides the plastic and copper product.
+Cable is initially feed into a primary Forrec 1300 TQ four shafted shredder, to reduce the size and extract any foreign contaminants, and then fed into a Wagner 30 pre-shredder, which breaks the material into smaller pieces.
+The material is then transported through a conveyor with a drum magnet to a holding vessel, to which releases the material to a second conveyor.
+The goods are then fed into the main MG 610 VZT granulation unit, in which 12 blades break the material into small granules, to which the material is sent to the table to which the final process of separation occurs, the shaker table then divides the plastic and copper product.
 The plastic product is recycled to produce the likes of motorway cones and other goods.
-The copper product is delivered to copper refineries mainly in Europe and the far east.
+The copper product is delivered to copper refineries mainly in Europe and the far east

 Aluminium Can Recycling Centre